koskath/arete2/course_content/SC/final_md_files/Lecture7/lecture_7_slide_11_example-importation-list.md

-# Example: Importation List from former German AWV
+# Slide 11 of Lecture 7 contains information about Example: Importation List from former German AWV

 The image shows a scanned excerpt from an **importation list** used under the former German AWV (Außenwirtschaftsverordnung – Foreign Trade and Payments Regulation).
 The document outlines goods subject to specific import regulations, including classification numbers, product descriptions, regulatory codes, and licensing requirements.